GoogleChromeLabs/MiniMobileDeviceLab/README.md

 4. Then take the client ID and add it to `cordova-plugins/platforms/nativegplussignin/src/android/C.java` as the  `DEBUG_CLIENT_ID` value.
 5. Next up rename the `config.sample.js` file in `cordova-app/yeoman/app/scripts/` and add your URL to the node server (i.e. the IP address of the machine you are hosting the node server on).

-To install and run on an Android device, plugin in the device and run the following commands:
+To install and run on an Android device, plug in the device and run the following commands:

 `cd cordova-app`